By: Marilyn L. Davis

 “Could we change our attitude, we should not only see life differently, but life itself would come to be different.
 Life would undergo a change of appearance because we had undergone a change of attitude.” ― Katherine Mansfield

-For some of us, the positive attitude and level of commitment begin to wane or lessen after withdrawal has subsided.
+For some of us, the positive attitude and level of commitment begin to lessen after withdrawal has subsided.
 The immediate consequences got our attention, but now we realize:

 - Our families aren’t as upset with us.